4 Children of Wilfred and Ruth (Jennings) Bigelow:

 and imagination.

-at Toronto General Hospital, he had to amputate the frostbitten fingers
+surgeon at Toronto General Hospital, he had to amputate the

-to a professor who suggested that perhaps Bigelow should do something to
+concern to a professor who suggested that perhaps Bigelow should

 the problem.
 That challenge hit home,

-World War, Dr. Bigelow served four and a half years overseas, working in
+Second World War, Dr. Bigelow served four and a half years

-After the war, he trained as a vascular surgeon at Johns Hopkins Hospital
+Normandy.
+After the war, he trained as a vascular surgeon at

 was not